docent-net/mc-server-manager/README.md

 The main goal of this project is to manage Minecraft server instances on a container / virtual machine / physical server **having only 1 instance running at a time**.

-### Already implemented functions

-- activation of a choosen server instance

 ### Requirements

 - Any systemd-powered Linux server with Minecraft server installed.